jmoore2081/smackgrc/src/pages/solutions/index.md

         Controls, Controls Assessments, Observations and Actions.
 Build your own custom reports

-        * Fully customizable.
+        * Fully configurable.
 Each organization has different needs when it comes to risk management.
 It is easy to add new fields, add to or change the functionality according to your organizations' needs

         * Risk Survey functionality

-        * Send a survey to risk owners to get their feedback on identified risks, update risk scores, etc. (Functionality coming soon, or quickly build your own)
+        * Send a survey to risk owners to get their feedback on identified risks, update risk scores, etc
       title: Risk Management
       image: /img/undraw_financial_data_es63.png
     - text: >-